Campus Ministry

 • Freshman Retreat

 The Freshman Retreat is a two-and-a-half day retreat for the entire freshman class that emphasizes Gonzaga ideals, the Ignatian spiritual tradition, and the fraternity of Eye Street.
-The only mandatory retreat, it takes place here at Gonzaga, typically in January over the Martin Luther King, Jr. Holiday weekend, and is often a wonderful bonding experience for the entire freshman class.
+The only mandatory retreat, it takes place here at Gonzaga, typically in January over the Martin Luther King, Jr. holiday weekend, and is often a wonderful bonding experience for the entire freshman class.
 Parents of freshmen, please mark your calendars now to avoid a scheduling conflict.

 • Sophomore Retreat